Erfanehgh/sciquill_paper_example/src/manuscript.md

 ## Markdown tables

 You can use markdown tables, too...sort of.
 Pandoc renders markdown tables with the `longtable` package.
 But longtable is not compatible with a two-column template.
 So, there are a few hacks and workarounds, but nothing works really well.
 The best thing I have found works *sometimes* -- but then occasionally it just gobbles up text and figures silently.
-So, I suggest using latex templates until this issue is solved:
+So, I suggest using latex tables until this issue is solved:

 https://github.com/jgm/pandoc/issues/1023